jina-ai/jina/.github/2.0/COOKBOOK-Document.md

 You can convert a URI to data URI (a data in-line URI scheme) using `doc.convert_uri_to_datauri()`.
 This will fetch the resource and make it inline.

-In particular, when you work with the image `Document`, there are some extra helpers that enables more conversion.
+In particular, when you work with an image `Document`, there are some extra helpers that enable more conversions.

 ```python
 doc.convert_image_buffer_to_blob()